Petroleum geologist and postcard collector drills into exploration and production history.

-For anyone interested in learning about Texas oil and gas history or oilfield photography used in vintage postcards, the work of petroleum geologist Jeff Spencer offers both in 128 pages of both.
-Published by Arcadia Publishing in 2013, Texas Oil and Gas is a teaching resource that should be in every Texas high school.
+For anyone interested in learning about Texas oil and natural gas history or oilfield photography used in vintage postcards, the work of petroleum geologist Jeff A. Spencer offers both in 128 pages of both.
+Published by Arcadia Publishing in 2013, Texas Oil and Gas strikes black gold as a social studies teaching resource.

 oil postcards